Jaundice is not a disease but rather a symptom that can occur in many different diseases. So, its treatment depends upon its cause’.

 - Urinalysis: An urine analysis is also a very useful test in screening jaundice.

-- Imaging Studies: Ultrasound, CT scan, HIDA scan, MRI, and liver biopsy can be used to diagnose the symptoms of jaundice if the above-mentioned test couldn’t diagnose it.
+- Imaging Studies: Ultrasound, CT scan, HIDA scan, MRI, and liver biopsy can be used to diagnose the symptoms of the disease if the above-mentioned test couldn’t diagnose it.

-The definite treatment of jaundice depends upon its cause, nature, intensity, and stage.
+The definite treatment of this disease depends upon its cause, nature, intensity, and stage.
 It is essential to monitor the complications caused by jaundice and recommend treatment/medication accordingly.
 There are several commonly used treatments to address the particular situation;

 - Expectant management (watchful waiting) at home with rest